Rubby De La Rosa

-Rubby Nick De La Rosa Corporan (born March 4, 1989) is a Dominican professional baseball pitcher in the Los Angeles Dodgers organization.
-He previously played in Major League Baseball (MLB) for the Dodgers, Boston Red Sox and the Arizona Diamondbacks and in Nippon Professional Baseball (NPB) for the Yomiuri Giants.
+Rubby Nick De La Rosa Corporan (born 4 March 1989) is a Dominican former professional baseball pitcher.
+He played in Major League Baseball (MLB) for the Los Angeles Dodgers, Boston Red Sox, and Arizona Diamondbacks, and in Nippon Professional Baseball (NPB) for the Yomiuri Giants.

 Playing career

 Los Angeles Dodgers

 De La Rosa signed with the Dodgers in 2007 and spent two seasons with their Dominican Summer League team.
-He was transferred to the Arizona League Dodgers in 2009 and then split 2010 between the Class-A Great Lakes Loons and Double-A Chattanooga Lookouts.
+He was transferred to the Arizona League Dodgers in 2009 and then split 2010 between the Single-A Great Lakes Loons and Double-A Chattanooga Lookouts.
 Overall, he pitched in 22 games in 2010, with 13 starts and was 7–2 with a 2.37 ERA.
 He was selected as the Dodgers "Minor League Pitcher of the Year" and given an invite to Major League spring training for 2011.
 He was assigned back to Chattanooga to start the season, where he was 2–2 with a 2.92 ERA in eight starts for the Lookouts.
 De La Rosa was selected to the 2011 Southern League All-Star Game, but was unable to participate because he was promoted to the Dodgers.

-De La Rosa was called up by the Dodgers on May 24, 2011.
+De La Rosa was called up by the Dodgers on 24 May 2011.
 He made his debut the same day, pitching a scoreless eighth inning against the Houston Astros, retiring the side in order, including two strikeouts.
-On May 27, he recorded his first career major league victory against the Florida Marlins.
+On 27 May, he recorded his first career major league victory against the Florida Marlins.

-On June 7, 2011, De La Rosa made his first career start against the Philadelphia Phillies.
+On 7 June 2011, De La Rosa made his first career start against the Philadelphia Phillies.
 He walked five of the first eleven batters he faced but settled down to allow just one run in five innings to pick up the win.
 He went on to pitch in 13 games for the Dodgers in 2011, including making 10 starts.
 His record was 4–5 with a 3.71 ERA and 60 strikeouts.

-In his last start of the season, on July 31 against the Arizona Diamondbacks, he suffered a tear of the ulnar collateral ligament while throwing a 94-mph fastball to Miguel Montero.
+In his last start of the season, on 31 July against the Arizona Diamondbacks, he suffered a tear of the ulnar collateral ligament while throwing a 94-mph fastball to Miguel Montero.
 After the game, he was placed on the disabled list.
 The Dodgers then announced that he would undergo Tommy John surgery and be sidelined for up to a year.

-After a long recovery period and a few minor league appearances, De La Rosa finally rejoined the Dodgers on August 21, 2012.
+After a long recovery period and a few minor league appearances, De La Rosa finally rejoined the Dodgers on 21 August 2012.
 He pitched in one game for the Dodgers before being optioned back to the minors.